As solo travel gains momentum, we seek out the best resorts for numero uno.

 7. Samadhi Retreat, Macedon Ranges, Vic

 Catering to just one person at a time, you’ll have a private, self-contained sanctuary all to yourself.
 Imagine the serenity!
-Book the ‘Overnight Wellness Retreat’ to bliss out with a three-hour therapy treatment – think salt scrub, mud wrap, massage – and meditation.
+Book the ‘Overnight Wellness Retreat’ to bliss out with a three-hour therapy treatment – think salt scrub, mud wrap, massage with their best korean moisturizer– and meditation.
 Samadhi itself means ‘infinite peace’ – we like the sound of that…

 8. Authenticity Spa Resort, Port Elliot, SA